-Biosolids could only be applied to agricultural land that is suitable based on established criteria by Manitoba Sustainable Development and cooperating farm producers’ approval.
+Biosolids could only be applied to agricultural land that is suitable based on established criteria by Manitoba Conservation and Climate and cooperating farm producers’ approval.
 Suitable agricultural land criteria are based on soil characteristics, farm management practices, and sensitive features.
-The City of Steinbach will work with local farm producers and Manitoba Sustainable Development to identify suitable local agricultural land and develop a comprehensive land application plan for biosolids land application.
+The City of Steinbach will work with local farm producers and Manitoba Conservation and Climate to identify suitable local agricultural land and develop a comprehensive land application plan for biosolids land application.

 Are Biosolids Safe?

 Biosolids land application is a safe, sustainable, provincially regulated strategy for biosolids management widely used in Canada and all over the world.